Academic Advising

 Plagiarism

 A student may not present oral or written reports written by others as their own work.
-This includes incorporating work written or dictated by someone other than the student.
+This includes incorporating work written, created, or dictated by someone other than the student.
 Students may not use writing or research obtained from a term-paper service or purchased from any person or entity, unless they fully disclose such activity to the instructor and are given express permission.
 They may not use writings or research obtained from any other student previously or currently enrolled at IIRP.

 Cheating